Statement on slavery and human trafficking for financial year 2019/20

 The RBL’s template agreements and standard terms and conditions require external suppliers to comply with the law.
 This includes specific reference to the RBL’s commitment against modern slavery and human trafficking, and the terms require external parties to comply with the Modern Slavery Act 2015.

 Our supply chain due diligence

 The Procurement Division, working with the Legal and Risk divisions, has continued to review and assess our procurement processes to ensure that we take into consideration the different risks associated in our supply chains, including modern slavery and human trafficking, and that we seek to mitigate risks.
 We continue to review our policies and procedures, to ensure that they are effective and appropriate, and we will update these as necessary.

 We carry out due diligence checks on key suppliers and will monitor their compliance with applicable law; including in relation to slavery and human trafficking.

 We are satisfied that our key suppliers have appropriate policies in place in relation to modern slavery and human trafficking.
 We will continue to review all of our suppliers and regularly assess our key suppliers in more detail to ensure that they have appropriate policies in place to minimise the risk of slavery and human trafficking in their business.

-Due diligence and monitoring is ongoing and under periodic review to improve supplier vetting and to further minimise a range of risks, including slavery and human trafficking.
+Due diligence and monitoring is ongoing and under periodic review, as is the due diligence questionnaire that new external suppliers wishing to contract with RBL must complete.
+This is to improve supplier vetting and to minimise a range of risks, including slavery and human trafficking.
 This is being led by our Procurement Division; working with the Legal Division.

 We work hard to ensure that adequate information and training is provided to all the RBL employees, contractors or visitors on all relevant matters.